magisterquis/goxterm/README.md

 - Repeated lines aren't saved to history
 - Option+Left/Right works on macOS with iTerm2 and Terminal.app
 - Cooked mode, for disabling TTY-like features
+- `Terminal.ReadLine` indicates when a Ctrl+C was received.

 # Go terminal/console support